 If a gun or missile attack succeeds, then the target has been hit and the firer should make a damage roll.
 Damage dice are listed in the AUCS Weapon Table.
-If the weapon was fired direct (e.g., APFSDSDU), apply the damage to the front body DR, unless the attacker was Advantaged against the target, in which case use back body DR. If the weapon was a missile, or fired indirect, apply damage to top body DR. Modify DR by the weapon's armor divisor and subtract it from the damage rolled.
-If damage penetrates armor, the excess hits are taken as damage.
+If the weapon was fired direct (e.g., APFSDSDU), apply the damage to the front body DR, unless the attacker was Advantaged against the target, in which case use back body DR. If the weapon was a missile, or fired indirect, apply damage to top body DR. Modify DR by the weapon's armor divisor and subtract it from the damage.
 Apply damage against the target's body hit points, unless the attack was specifically aimed at a subsystem such as a turret.